harrycresswell/harry/content/updates/21-12-16-more-of-a-thing.md

 Maybe I’m overthinking it, but that’s only because I want this course to be more than the typical  tutorial.
 At least this *lite* branding exercise has helped make it feel like more of a thing.

 At some point I should share [this course on Twitter](https://twitter.com/practicalhugo) and I will in time.
 But it’s almost the holidays and I doubt many of you are listening.
 One thing at a time, I’m in no rush and I’m having fun with it.

-But if you are listening then maybe you can help me?

-Is there’s anything specific you’re struggling with, or would like to learn about Hugo?
-[Let’s have a chat](mailto:studio@harrycresswell.com), I’d love to hear about it.